unbit/uwsgi-docs/StaticFiles.rst

 ***************************

 When serving static files, abusing client browser caching is the path to wisdom.
-By default uWSGI will add a Last-Modified header to all of teh static-responses, and will honour the If-Modified-Since request header.
+By default uWSGI will add a Last-Modified header to all of the static-responses, and will honour the If-Modified-Since request header.

 This could be not enough for high traffic sites.
 You can add an automatic Expires headers using one of the following options